react-grid-layout/react-grid-layout/README.md

 // If you choose to use custom keys, you can specify that key in the layout
 // array objects like so:
 // {i: string, x: number, y: number, w: number, h: number}
-layout: ?array = null, // If not provided, use _grid props on children
+layout: ?array = null, // If not provided, use data-grid props on children

 // Margin between items [x, y] in px.
 margin: ?[number, number] = [10, 10],